You are here

 - Our production season features new and ambitious work, with special attention to student playwrights, designers, and directors.

-- Productions at ISU regularly tour abroad, including Germany, China, Vietnam, and Ireland.
+- Productions at ISU regularly tour abroad; recent tours include Germany, China, Vietnam, and Ireland.

-- Our summer company in residence, Crossroads Repertory Theatre, allows students to collaborate with professional artists and performers.
+- Our professional summer company in residence, Crossroads Repertory Theatre, allows students to gain professional theater experience and get paid to do what they love before they graduate.

 Interested in joining us?